flexpa/os/README.md

 # ✌ Welcome

-This is our company handbook.
+This is our company operating system (a.k.a. handbook).
 Some of the work we do happens in public.
 How we operate is part of that.

-This handbook was inspired by [Gitlab's handbook-first approach to documentation](https://about.gitlab.com/company/culture/all-remote/handbook-first-documentation/).

 You can find information here about the **company**, groups/**people**, and **day to day operations** or Standard Operating Procedures (SOPs).